astoeckel/pydwdapi/README.md

 ```
 Where the user name and password are your GDS-FTP account data.
 Note that the
 HTTP server will only listen on localhost.
 If you intend to publish the service
-on the internet or via HTTPS, you should consider using a reverse proxy such as *nginx*.
+on the internet, you should consider using a reverse proxy such as *nginx*.

 You can now query the weather data from HTTP using the following URL:
 ```